 The mission has since grown to promoting healthy living through year-round paddling activities (Stay tuned!) and through the annual Paddle for Health fundraising event we continue to support cancer patients and their families.
 We have all been touched by cancer in some way and Paddle for Health is a healthy positive way to gather and share the paddling experience in support of cancer patients and their families.

 “I do it for many reasons, for those I have lost to cancer: my mom, my two grandmothers, a great-grandmother, aunt Evelyn, uncle Charlie, cousin Nicole and several respected colleagues.
 But most importantly, I do this for those who are still here: my daughter and her little sister, my niece, nephews, sisters, dad, family, friends, colleagues and countless people I’ll never know or meet who ‘deserve’ a life free from the struggles brought on by cancer”.

-Why here ?
-Victoria is a paddler’s mecca !
+Why here?
+Victoria is a paddler’s mecca!
 Here in Victoria you can’t travel more than 5 minutes without passing by a car with one or more kayaks on the roof heading for a put-in.
 Go to any beach or waterfront, look out onto the water and you will invariably see SUPs, kayakers, canoes and paddle sport racers in-training as far as the eye can see.
 On one side of town we have the incredible southern Gulf Islands, across the Salish Sea behind them the majestic Mt.
 Baker stands watch in the background.
 Looking to the south, we have a backdrop of the magnificent Olympic Mountains with Juan de Fuca Straight shimmering out in front.
-It just doesn’t get any better than this for paddling in your own back yard !
+It just doesn’t get any better than this for paddling in your own back yard!

-Island Kids Cancer Association
+Benefitting the Island Kids Cancer Association